-Some children may be more vulnerable to abuse for a range of reasons, so staff/volunteers need to be alert to these.
+Some children/young people may be more vulnerable to abuse for a range of reasons, so staff need to be alert to these.

-- Disabled children.
-Staff should be vigilant regarding possible signs of abuse relating to disabled children and not automatically assume that signs relate to their impairment.

-- Send/children with behaviour issues

-- Looked after children/children in care
+- Disabled children/young people.
+Staff should be vigilant regarding possible signs of abuse relating to disabled children and not automatically assume that signs relate to their impairment. - SEND/children/young people with behaviour issues. - Looked after children/young people and children/young people in care.

 - Homelessness

-- Children with allocated social worker or family support worker
+- Children/young people with allocated social worker or family support worker

 - Young carers

 - Parents/carers in prison

 - Mental Health

-- Children isolated and unsupported for a range of reasons
+- Children/young people isolated and unsupported for a range of reasons.

-This list is not exhaustive and vulnerability is a changing situation which can affect any child.
-Every child will have a named Key Worker and when needed they will work together with the DSL or Lead Family Practitioner to ensure the child is supported.
-If needed, a written support plan will be put in place.
+This list is not exhaustive, and vulnerability is a changing situation which.

+can affect any child/young person.
+Where there is a concern identified that child will have a named Key Worker and when needed they will work together with the DSL or Inclusion Lead to ensure the child is supported.
+If needed, a written support plan will be. put in place.